-I must say I’m really happy with how these materials have taken these abstract concepts and made them concrete.
-Both of our older kids have come back to these materials several times since they were introduced and we’ve enjoyed seeing them develop an understanding of the underlying concepts.
+I must say I'm really happy with how these materials have taken these abstract concepts and made them concrete.
+Both older kids have come back to these materials several times since they were introduced and I've enjoyed seeing them develop an understanding of the underlying concepts.

-My husband told me that our daughter informed him in the car the other day that his water is made up of hydrogen and oxygen, and that hydrogen came first.
+Not too long after, Kaia observed a water bottle sitting out and noted that the water is made up of hydrogen and oxygen, and that hydrogen came first.

 Star Life Cycle and Stellar Nucleosynthesis

-I thought this Montessori First Great Lesson materials and follow-up work would be mostly of interest to our oldest but our 4 y.o. was into it.
+I thought this Montessori First Great Lesson materials and follow-up work would be mostly of interest to our oldest but Noah was into it.
 Also, it turns out this is a great material for number recognition and some sequencing up to 100.
-Places on the table where the sequence skipped, our kids searched for the number or matched the puzzle image to the key.
+Places on the table where the sequence skipped, the kids searched for the number or matched the puzzle image to the key.

 Constellation Shelf Work and Books